quantumpy-03/Student-Management/README.md

 ## 🎯 Overview
 The **Student Management System** is a comprehensive web application built with **Django** designed to streamline the administration of student records.
 It provides a secure and efficient way to manage student data, including personal profiles and academic records, leveraging a **MySQL** database for robust data handling.

+> For detailed technical specifications, please refer to the Project Documentation.

 ## ✨ Features
 - **Student Profile Management**: Create, view, update, and delete student records easily.